 Since law enforcement can track digital transactions and/or freeze bank accounts, many criminals—including drug cartels and terrorist organizations—operate in cash.
 It’s an easy way for them to keep their money safe.
 But it also gives law enforcement a unique advantage.
 They can seize or destroy stores of cash, devastating criminal organizations.
 In a cashless society, law enforcement loses that advantage.
 While a cashless system would likely make it easier to track the transactions and freeze the accounts of certain criminals, the lack of an easy, cash alternative would likely push many larger criminal organizations into offshore banking, Bitcoin-style currencies, and other sophisticated digital tricks that would make finding and confiscating/eliminating criminally obtained money much more difficult.

 The slide toward a cashless or mostly cashless society is unlikely to stop.
 As such, we’re going to need public policy experts who can help develop and administer the rules and regulations necessary to ensure the drawbacks of going cashless don’t outweigh the benefits.
-If you want to play a leadership role in setting the monetary policy of the future, the best choice you can make is to earn a Master of Public Policy (MPP).
-A master’s in public policy can give you the knowledge and tools you need to make a real difference in the world, and it can prepare you for public policy jobs in government, private, and nonprofit sectors.
+If you want to play a leadership role in setting the monetary policy of the future, the best choice you can make is to earn a PhD in Public Policy and Administration.
+A doctoral degree in public policy can give you the knowledge and tools you need to make a real difference in the world, and it can prepare you for public policy jobs in government, private, and nonprofit sectors.

-While you might think enrolling in a graduate program and earning a master’s degree will take too much of your time, that’s no longer true, thanks to online learning.
-When you choose to earn an MPP online, you won’t have to travel to a campus or even attend classes at specific times.
+While you might think enrolling in a doctoral program and earning a PhD will take too much of your time, that’s no longer true, thanks to online learning.
+When you choose to earn a public policy and administration online, you won’t have to travel to a campus or even attend classes at specific times.
 At an online university, you can complete the majority of your coursework from home while taking advantage of a flexible schedule that lets you choose what time of day or week you attend class.

 Our increasingly cashless system will require good public policy to avoid bad outcomes.
 Thanks to online education, you can become the kind of public policy expert we need.

-Walden University is an accredited institution offering a Master of Public Policy degree program online.
+Walden University is an accredited institution offering a PhD in Public Policy and Administration degree program online.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.

 *A. Swift, et. al., Americans Using Cash Less Compared With Five Years Ago, Gallup, on the internet at www.gallup.com/poll/193649/americans-using-cash-less-compared-five-years-ago.aspx?g_source=RETAIL&g_medium=topic&g_campaign=tiles.